georgosgeorgos/LaneLines/README.md

 to draw only the two correct lines on every images, I computed the angular coefficients of every piece of line detected by the Hough algorithm; I separated in positive(for the left line) and negative(for the right line); and I selected only the coeffs in a particular range(between 0.55 and 0.8 in absolute value).
 After that I used two methods to compute the lines:

-* 1)  average the two collection of angular coefficients and compute an approximate line, using two points (the bottom point and the upper point in the image).
+# 1)  average the two collection of angular coefficients and compute an approximate line, using two points (the bottom point and the upper point in the image);

-* 2)  using a Linear Regression
+# 2)  using a Linear Regression;

 Every step of this pipeline is visualized in the notebook.